La Constitución de 1812 Bridge: Bridge pylons

 Of the 39 support, 37 batteries + 2 stirrups, 12 are in the sea, all by in site piles 2 meters in diameter, with embedding in the Pliocene.

 Stirrup Cádiz

 The bridge begins in a vial, with the preferred direction to and from the new bridge, a roundabout in the capital, maintaining connections and access to it on the surface.

-Cadiz access
+Cádiz access

 Its length is 581.2 meters with a mixed structure and topped with concrete ribbed floor slabs.
 The vain guy is 75 meters above the batteries, which are supported by pylons.
 The pylons are 30 meters deep with 4–6 pylons.

 Battery sections are formed by a double gap with widths ranging from 4.00 to 2.9 trapezius meters depending on the height and between 32.079 meters and 7,804 meters.
 At the top of this stack, it widens a reach of 10.5 meters which is to gather support with neoprene Teflon, 2700 tons payload, except for the battery 1 will be 2500 tons.